gofynd/fdk-client-swift/documentation/platform/THEME.md

 | body | AddThemeRequestSchema | yes | Request body |

-Store and add a theme to the platform's library.
+Theme library is a personalized collection of themes that are chosen and added from the available themes.
+Use this API to choose a theme and add it to the theme library.

 *Returned Response:*